ASIA MARKETS: Asia-Pacific Stocks Take A Dive On Weaker U.S. Dollar

 ADVERTISEMENT

-A stronger local currency was also weighing on Japan's stock market.
-The Nikkei finished morning trading down 0.3% after falling as much as 0.8% earlier.
-That selling followed a near 1% gain during European trading for the yen versus the dollar.
+Japan's stock market was also weighed down by a stronger local currency.
+The Nikkei ended down 0.3% after falling as much as 0.8% earlier.
+That selling followed a near-1% gain during European trading for the yen versus the dollar.

-The dollar rebounded in Asian trading to Yen111.70.
-A day earlier, it had been Yen112.35.
-The yen started strengthening Tuesday, and overnight it hit levels last seen in late November, after the Bank of Japan trimmed its offers to buy government bonds maturing in 10 to 25 years.
+The dollar rebounded in Asian trading to Yen111.80 from Yen111.30 overnight.
+A day earlier, it was at Yen112.35.
+The yen started strengthening Tuesday; overnight, it hit levels most recently seen in late November after the Bank of Japan trimmed its offers to buy government bonds maturing in 10 to 25 years.

-It fueled chatter that the central bank may be quietly cutting back asset purchases.
-But Thursday's BOJ operations saw the bank just make offers on shorter-term debt and at the same levels as previous deals.
+The measure fueled chatter that the central bank may be quietly cutting back asset purchases.
+However, in Thursday's operations the BOJ just made offers on shorter-term debt, and at the same levels as previous deals.

+Thursday's declines in a number of other Asian markets, including Taiwan and South Korea , were no bigger than 0.2%.
+Meanwhile, S&P 500 futures were recently up 0.1%.

 Asian stocks have been benefiting from recent commodity-price gains, but there is now "a bit of caution" about equities valuations, particularly in the wake of the yen's gain, said Vishnu Varathan, a senior economist at Mizuho Bank.